 The Capital of Wales, established as a Roman fort in AD75, Cardiff grew to prominence in the late nineteenth century as the largest coal exporting port in the world.
-Today the city is notable as the seat of the Wales Assembly Government, its barrage retained bay, sporting venues and as a centre for arts and the media.
+Today the city is notable as the seat of the Welsh Government, its barrage-retained bay, sporting venues and as a centre for arts and the media.

 In Cardiff since 1970, Arup has worked across Wales to enhance the built environment and is now the most substantial and diverse consultant in the Principality.